 3. It is unlikely you will ever see your share of these licence fees.

-Mood Media.
+4. DMX is a large US music service, part of Mood Media.
 DMX and Mood supply 580,000 commercial locations in over 40 countries performing PRS songwriters’ music (without a licence) to 100 million people every day (Mood Media’s own figures).

 5. DMX has no right to play the music of The Beatles, The Stones, U2, Pink Floyd, Coldplay, Amy Winehouse, Adele, Guy Chambers, Elton John, The Shadows, INXS etc etc ... you get the picture.
 But then we should leave DMX to sue those US publishers for selling them a pig in a poke.